opendocsg/opendoc-sensor-data-exchange/Onboarding Guide/Create project.md

-As a Team Publisher to publish relevant information, user must first **Create your Project** with team name to create a topic.
+As a Team Publisher to publish relevant information, user must first **Create a Project** with team name to create a topic.

 A project is a collections of **published** or **subscribed** topics